nakulmitra/java-tutorial/control-flow-statements/loops/for-loop/ForLoopTheory.md

 3. System.out.println("Number: " + numbers[i]); prints each element of the numbers array.

 ## Advantages of For Loops:
-### 1. Clarity:
-For loops provide a clear and concise way to iterate over a range of values.
+1. `Clarity:` For loops provide a clear and concise way to iterate over a range of values.
-### 2. Control:
-They give us precise control over the initialization, condition, and increment/decrement steps.
+2. `Control:` They give us precise control over the initialization, condition, and increment/decrement steps.
-### 3. Versatility:
-For loops can be used for a variety of tasks, such as iterating over arrays, collections, and other data structures.
+3. `Versatility:` For loops can be used for a variety of tasks, such as iterating over arrays, collections, and other data structures.

 ## Use Cases:
 * Counting iterations: When we need to perform an action a specific number of times.